WebAssembly/spec/md-proto/WebAssembly.md

 stack, validation fails.
 Also, if a [validation type] is to be popped from the type stack such that the length of the type stack would become less than the control-flow stack top's limit value, validation fails.

+#### Validation Type

+A *validation type* is either a [type](#types), `any`, which satisfies any type check, or `void`, which satisfies no type check.

+> Validation types are only used during function validation, and not during execution.

+> `any` is effectively serving as a kind of bottom type here, and `void` is effectively serving as a kind of top type here.
+Note that in some type theory contexts, it's common to use these names for exactly opposite purposes.

+##### Validation Type Merge

+To merge two validation types:
+ - If either validation type is `any`, the result is the other validation type.
+ - Otherwise, if the validation types are the same, the result is that validation type.
+ - Otherwise, validation fails.

 #### Function Validation Initialization